weinan003/incubator-hawq/contrib/hawq-k8s/README.md

   7. If you want to check the kubectl service.
      `kubectl get service`

-# There is file named exchange-hosts.py under the hawq-k8s folder which is to sync the hawq config file and etc hosts file between hawq cluster
-# in case hawq process crash or docker container restart.
+**NOTE** There is file named exchange-hosts.py under the hawq-k8s folder which is to sync the hawq config file and etc hosts file between hawq cluster in case hawq process crash or docker container restart.